themiszamani/B2SAFE-B2STAGE-Training/iRODS_federations_configuration.md

 # Setting up an iRODS federation and replicate data with B2SAFE
 This hands-on takes you through the configuration steps necessary to set up an iRODS federation.
-Subsequently, we illustrate how to use the B2SAFE rules to register data and replicate this data to another iRODS zone.

 ## Prerequisites
 Two iRODS 4.1 zones enabled with B2SAFE 2.